-- A) Voting Procedures: - 1) For executive elections, the candidate receiving the most first (1^e) choice votes exceeding the minimum threshold wins the election. - a) If no candidates reach the minimum threshold, then the candidate with the least amount of votes is eliminated, with their votes going to the second (2^{-a}) choice candidates. - 2) For senatorial elections, the candidate receiving the most first (1-) choice votes in a particular constituency wins the first seat. - a) All the votes above the minimum threshold are then distributed among the second (2^{al}) choice candidates
+A) Voting Procedures:

+- 1) For executive elections, the candidate receiving the most first (1st) choice votes exceeding the minimum threshold wins the election. - a) If no candidates reach the minimum threshold, then the candidate with the least amount of votes is eliminated, with their votes proportionally going to the next available choice candidates (2nd, 3rd, and so on based on the eligible candidates running). - 2) For senatorial elections, the candidate receiving the most first (1st) choice votes in a particular constituency wins the first seat. - a) All the votes above the minimum threshold are then proportionally distributed among the next available choice candidates. - b) If no candidate is able to reach the minimum threshold, then the candidate with least number of votes is eliminated.
+The eliminated candidate's votes are then distributed among their second (2nd) choice candidates. - c) This process shall repeat until all seats in the particular constituency are filled. - d) Students may not vote for the same candidate more than once, or rank them in the same position twice.

-- b) If no candidate is able to reach the minimum threshold, then the candidate with least number of votes is eliminated.
-The eliminated candidate's votes are then distributed among their second (2---) choice candidates. - c) This process shall repeat until all seats in the particular constituency are filled. - d) Students may not vote for the same candidate more than once. - B) Only Election Board members and A.S. staff members, as well as Campus Elections Committee advisor shall be allowed to view the election results prior to the publicly revealing of results to the campus body. - 1) The Elections Board will establish guidelines for the individuals present and will expect them to adhere to this protocol. - 2) All individuals present are expected not to disclose elections results prior to public announcement. - C) If any serious voting irregularities occur, as determined by the Elections Committee, a review will be conducted.
-If any student is caught practicing fraud, they will be brought before the Sub-Judicial Council and / or the Dean of Students for possible disciplinary action. - 1) Voting irregularities and voting fraud shall include but not be limited to: - a) Using a NetID other than your own in order to log onto GOLD and vote. - b) Gathering as a group or org and overseeing the voting process for each individual. - c) Requiring friends, classmates, or org members to provide proof of voting in the elections. - d) "Laptopping" as defined in XVIII.9.D. - e) Promising recompense such as money or goods in exchange for votes.
+- B) Only Election Board members and A.S. staff members, as well as Campus Elections Committee advisor shall be allowed to view the election results prior to the publicly revealing of results to the campus body. - 1) The Elections Board will establish guidelines for the individuals present and will expect them to adhere to this protocol. - All individuals present are expected not to disclose elections results prior to public announcement. - C) If any serious voting irregularities occur, as determined by the Elections Committee, a review will be conducted.
+If any student is caught practicing fraud, they will be brought before the Sub-Judicial Council and/or the Dean of Students for possible disciplinary action. - 1) Voting irregularities and voting fraud shall include but not be limited to: - a) Using a NetID other than your own in order to log onto GOLD and vote. - b) Gathering as a group or org and overseeing the voting process for each individual. - c) Requiring friends, classmates, or org members to provide proof of voting in the elections. - d) "Laptopping" as defined in XVIII.9.D. - e) Promising recompense such as money or goods in exchange for votes.